 TOEFL, IELTS, or PTE: All applicants whose first language is not English must submit valid TOEFL, IELTS, or PTE scores.
+The minimum score required for TOEFL (IB) is 79, for IELTS is 6.5, and for PTE is 53.
 Our TOEFL institution code is 2398.

 The TOEFL/IELTS/PTE requirement may be waived for applicants who have earned a four-year degree from a U.S. college or university, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, South Africa, or Commonwealth Caribbean (Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, St. Kitts and Nevis, St. Lucia, St. Vincent and Grenadines, and Trinidad and Tobago).

 Arrange for the testing service to send your test scores directly to The New School using the institution codes listed above.
 We accept scores for tests taken within the past two years.
 If your scores are older, you must retake the test.
 For more information and/or to locate testing centers, visit the TOEFL, IELTS, and PTE websites.
 Allow 10 to 12 weeks for official test scores to arrive at Mannes; schedule your test accordingly.